Nikon Small World Competition

 Enjoy the beautiful digital images that were chosen as winners of the annual Small World Competition on your own personal computer as a screen saver.
 Small World screen savers have been developed for computers utilizing the Windows (98, 2000, XP, and 7) operating system and are available as free downloads to our visitors.

-The Nikon Small World 2013 Calendar is printed in full color on 8.5 x 11 semi-gloss paper and spiral bound for mounting on the wall.
-Included in the calendar are the top 20 prize winners, the 11 honorable mentions, and all 84 images of distinction.
-Winning entries included zebrafish embryo, lynx spiderlings, bone cells, retina cells, mineral thin sections, flower pistil, desmids, diatoms, and vitamin C.
+The Nikon Small World 2015 Calendar is printed in full color on 8.5 x 11 semi-gloss paper and spiral bound for mounting on the wall.
+Included in the calendar are the top 20 prize winners, the 11 honorable mentions, and all 63 images of distinction.
+Winning entries included plankton organisms, rotifers, house cricket tongue, DVD circuitry, Bovine pulmonary artery, jewel beetle, and acorn worm in larval stage.

 Nikon Small World Competition